dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/how_to_optimize_dbt_models_on_databricks.md

 Now onto the most final layer – the gold marts that business stakeholders typically interact with from their preferred BI tool.
 The considerations here will be fairly similar to the silver layer except that these marts are more likely to handling aggregrations.
 Further, you will likely want to be even more intentional about Z-Ordering these tables as SLAs tend to be lower with these direct stakeholder facing tables.

 In addition, these tables are well suited for defining [dbt metrics](https://docs.getdbt.com/docs/build/metrics) on to ensure simplicity and consistency across your key business KPIs!
 Using the [dbt_metrics package](https://hub.getdbt.com/dbt-labs/metrics/latest/), you can query the metrics inside of your own dbt project even.
 With the upcoming Semantic Layer Integration, you can also then query the metrics in any of the partner integrated tools.

-## Materialization Best Practices

-Remember that data is stored as files, so the unit of I/O work in a file, not a row.
-That’s a lot of work if we’re dealing with TBs of data.
-Therefore we recommend relying on merge strategy as the recommended strategy for the majority of incremental models.

-Databricks is committed to continuously improving its performance.
-For example, in Delta and DBSQL, we’ve greatly improved performance of MERGE operations recently with [low-shuffle merge and Photon](https://www.databricks.com/blog/2022/10/17/faster-merge-performance-low-shuffle-merge-and-photon.html).
-With many future implementations in the pipeline such as deletion vectors for efficient deletes & upserts.Here’s the basic strategies to speed it up:

-1. Only read partitions that are important by pushing down filters to scan source and target using filters in *model* and *incremental_predicates*
-2. Only update important rows
-3. Improve key lookup by defining only *one* materialized key
-4. Only update important columns

 ### Filter rows in target and/or source